Australia is shaping up to be the villain of COP26 climate talks

 Australia is becoming increasingly isolated from the rest of the world with its obstinate approach to the climate crisis.
 Leaders like US climate envoy John Kerry and COP26 President Alok Sharma have been focused recently on the climate challenge of China -- but it's Australia that's emerging as the real pariah of the COP26 talks.

 "Of all the developed countries, Australia has the poorest standing on climate.
-It's clear that Australia will just be absent, basically, from the talks," Bas Eickhout, a Dutch Member of the European Parliament, told CNN.
+It's clear that Australia will just be absent, basically, from the talks," Bas Eickhout, a Dutch member of the European Parliament, told CNN.

 "They were quite happy with the role the United States played until last year, and now of course they seem to be the last-man standing from the Western countries to block progress," he said, referring to the US' absence in global climate efforts during the Trump years.